Yoga for Weight Training: Boost Strength & Speed Recovery

 Stronger Mental Game

 Lifting takes serious mental grit.
 Yoga’s focus on breathing and staying present sharpens your focus for those heavy sets.
 Want to dial in even more?
 Try some mindfulness tricks.
-Yoga also keeps stress in check, so you’re calm and ready to dominate the gym.
+Yoga may help take the edge off, leaving you calmer and more ready for training.

 1. Low Lunge (Anjaneyasana) 🌙